How To Train A Chihuahua

 Correct bad behavior

-Potty train your Chihuahua
+How to potty train your Chihuahua

 - Select a space in your home.
 Then, place several sheets of newspaper or large sheets of sanitary napkins in this area.

 Chihuahuas have a much smaller bladder and excretory system than larger breeds, so the waiting time between the act of eating or drinking and urinating or defecating is much shorter.
-During its first months of life, they need to be constantly monitored, specifically in terms of potty training.
+During their first months of life, they need to be constantly monitored, specifically in terms of potty training.